Liero: Modification

 Liero is a versatile game in terms of modification.
 All of its 40 weapons can be completely replaced with new ones that can be given different images and sound effects from the original set.
 The images of the worms themselves can be transformed into completely different characters, although their movement animations are less flexible regarding modification.
 The maps can be given permanent terrain other than rocks alone.
 Destroyable terrain can also be colored more than simply plain dirt.
 The AI can be modified to be harder or easier.
 Nearly the whole game can be converted into something entirely different, except for the main aspect having to do with slaughtering another player/AI.

 Reception and usage

 In 2006 Liero received a TopDog award from Home of the Underdogs.

 OpenLieroX has been positively reviewed by multiple gaming news sites.
 In 2013 Derek Yu's webpage TIGSource reviewed Liero v1.36 favorably.

 The Liero variants NiL, Gusanos, and OpenLieroX were downloaded multiple hundred thousand times from SourceForge alone between 2001 and 2016.

-Calling Liero a "masterpiece", Liero was selected for a collection of 100 classical Finnish games, which were presented on the opening of the Finnish Museum of Games in Tampere in 2017.
+Calling Liero a "masterpiece", Liero was selected for a collection of 100 classic Finnish games, which were presented on the opening of the Finnish Museum of Games in Tampere in 2017.